HumanSignal/label-studio-ml-backend/label_studio_ml/examples/grounding_dino/README.md

 To do this, set `USE_SAM=true` before running.

-> Warning: Using GroundingSAM without a GPU may result in slow performance and is not recommended approach.
-If you have to use CPU only machine, and experience slow performance or don't see any predictions on the labeling screen, consider one of the following:
+> Warning: Using GroundingSAM without a GPU may result in slow performance and is not recommended.
+If you must use a CPU-only machine, and experience slow performance or don't see any predictions on the labeling screen, consider one of the following:
-> - Increase memory allocated to the docker container (e.g. `memory: 16G` in `docker-compose.yml`)
+> - Increase memory allocated to the Docker container (e.g. `memory: 16G` in `docker-compose.yml`)
-> - Increase the prediction timeout on Label Studio instance with `ML_TIMEOUT_PREDICT=100` environment variable.
+> - Increase the prediction timeout on Label Studio instance with the `ML_TIMEOUT_PREDICT=100` environment variable.
 > - Use "MobileSAM" as a lightweight alternative to "SAM".

 If you want to use a [more efficient version of SAM](https://github.com/ChaoningZhang/MobileSAM), set `USE_MOBILE_SAM=true`.